puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/bundling.md

 :::info

 esbuild can also minify JavaScript code!
-This can dramitically reduce the size of your script
+This can dramatically reduce the size of your script

 ```
 esbuild --bundle --minify --outfile=out.js main.ts